-Table 3-30 summarizes the performance of the column member strength for each nonlinear assessment procedure for the CP BPL.
+Table 3-27 summarizes the performance of the column member strength for each nonlinear assessment procedure for the CP BPL.
 ASCE 41 does not provide guidance on checking column member stability when using the nonlinear procedures unless the column is designated as force-controlled.
-It is mechanistically inconsistent to adjust material properties between section strength and member stability for a given column

-(i.e., hinge uses $P{ye}$ and member uses $P{CL}$ ).
-Except for the 8-story ELF- and RSA-designed frames, which indicate column hinges form in the upper stories using the NDP, analytical results of the member stability interaction curves indicate that column members satisfy the performance criteria.
+It is mechanistically inconsistent to adjust material properties between section strength and member stability for a given column (i.e., hinge uses $P{ye}$ and member uses $P{CL}$ ).
+Analytical results of the member strength interaction curves indicate that column members satisfy the performance criteria.
 Nonetheless, the in-plane stability of a column with plastic hinges from in-plane flexure is highly complex and is a topic that is not well understood in the literature or implicitly or explicitly addressed in ASCE 41 for the nonlinear procedures.
-Experimental testing on deep wide-flanged steel beam-columns has illustrated that the weak-axis buckling strength of a wide-flange is not affected by plastic hinges from in-plane flexure.
+Experimental testing on shallow wide-flanged steel beam-columns has illustrated that the weak-axis buckling strength of a wide-flange is not affected by plastic hinges from in-plane flexure.